-Create a Course – If you're an expert on a topic, teach others through an online course.
-You'll need to know how to create and edit video, or at least a slide show, and use recording equipment.
-You can host classes through:
+If you're an expert on a topic, teach others through an online course.
+You'll need to know how to create and edit video, or at least a slide show, and use recording equipment to host classes on one of these sites.

 - Udemy takes a cut of each course sale and provides instant access to thousands of students.

-- Teachable differs in that it leaves marketing the course up to you.
+- Teachable leaves marketing the course up to you.

-Film Yourself - Making money on YouTube isn't easy, but it's doable.
-Enlisting the help of cute children or kittens can help, as it's all about the views -- and the ads before the video starts.
+Making money on YouTube isn't easy, but it's doable.
+Enlisting the help of cute children or kittens can help, as it's all about the views — and the ads before the video starts.
 Expect to earn a couple of bucks for every 1,000 views.

-Design an App – If you have tech expertise and the right idea, you could try you hand at creating a functioning (and free) app that fills a consumer need and start earning ad revenues through the Android or iOS app stores.
+If you have tech expertise and the right idea, you could try your hand at creating a functioning (and free) app that fills a consumer need and start earning ad revenues through the Android or iOS app stores.

 - Amazon’s affiliate program lets site owners link to Amazon products in their site copy, then pays them a small amount whenever readers click through or make a purchase through said links.